 - Cons: Non-traditional, too “Hollywood” for many black tie events

-Though you’re getting away from traditional black tie and into creative black tie, it’s technically appropriate to wear a different color tuxedo shirt.
-Our suggestion is to avoid light colors.
-These scream prom in all the wrong ways.
+Although you’re getting away from traditional black tie and into creative black tie, it can technically be appropriate to wear a different colour tuxedo shirt.
+Our suggestion is to avoid light or pastel colours as these may seem too reminiscent of prom night in all the wrong ways.

 Purple Tuxedo Shirt

 In a dark plum color, a purple tuxedo shirt can be a sartorially smart choice.
 If you’re going to be so daring, we advise the following:

 - Select a turndown collar as opposed to a wing collar.

 - Wear this to creative black tie events unless you’re 100% sure that you can get away with it at a regular black tie soirée.

 In general, if you’re going to wear a non-white tuxedo shirt, we suggest that they take turndown collars and pleated bibs, as you see below:

 We’ll now break down how to properly wear and evening shirt with a tuxedo as there are a few pointers worth keeping in mind.

 Of course, evening shirts should only really be worn with a tuxedo.
 Wearing a tux shirt with a regular suit or anything less formal will simply look a little strange.
 As the shirt is very formal, it would look out of place in any other context.